 We need a vehicle for the trip, and it’s not going to be the Bedford Dormobile or the more common VW Camper.
 While the trip to India has been done on bicycles, motorcycles – with and without sidecars and even a little Austin 7, we are going to do it in style in a Land Rover.

-Anussorn is studying Exchange & Mart and after looking at 3 different ones, buys one from a farmer.
+Anussorn is studying Exchange & Mart and after looking at 3 different ones, buys a sand coloured one with a double-skinned tropical roof.
 It is a 3 year old 12-seater Land Rover with a six-cylinder engine giving it a bit more power than the standard 4-cylinder one but at a cost of two miles per gallon.
 Deal done, he sets off to drive it back to London but has to stop half way to rest his right leg!
 Land Rovers then seem to be designed for heavy-footed farmers in wellingtons.
 Also, from Exchange & Mart, he buys some ex-Army metal ammunition boxes of various sizes as they are robust, cheap and in the case of the smaller ones, waterproof.

 We will be driving through several countries in Asia who will charge import duty on the vehicle, so we get a Carnet de Passages en Douane.
 After putting a deposit in a bank, this allows the temporary import of a vehicle where we are given a large orange booklet with ten pages, one for each country.